ece4078dev/ECE4078_Lab_2025/Week07-08/README.md

 ## Path planning with a minimal map (Week 9)
 In this component, the robot does not know any of the fruits&veg locations, including the target fruits&veg.
 The robot is expected to explore the arena to find the target fruits&veg, and to stop within the specified radius of the targets at any given order.
 The intended target it is stopping at needs to be displayed on the GUI.

-To perform the navigation, your codes should only take the [minimal groundtruth map](M3_prac_map_min.txt), where the locations of some of the objects (10 ArUco markers) in the arena are stored as input. **Once the Python script has started, you can enter no more than one command for the robot to start its task.
+To perform the navigation, your codes should only take the [minimally known groundtruth map](M3_prac_map_min.txt), where the locations of some of the objects (10 ArUco markers) in the arena are stored as input. **Once the Python script has started, you can enter no more than one command for the robot to start its task.
 You are not allowed to hard-code the waypoints or teleoperate the robot.**

 To build on all the previous levels, you will need to include:
 1. A plan to explore spaces in the arena with some known map of the ArUcos